-Few centuries in world history have had such a profound and long-lasting impact as the first hundred years of Islamic history.
-In this book, David Nicolle, a former member of the BBC's Arabic service, examines the extensive Islamic conquests between AD 632 and 750.
-These years saw the religion and culture of Islam, as well as the Arabic language, erupt from the Arabian Peninsula and spread across an area far larger than that of the Roman Empire at its greatest extent.
+Few, if any, centuries in world history have had such a profound and long-lasting impact as the first hundred years of Islamic history.
+In this book, David Nicolle, a former member of the BBC's Arabic service, examines the extensive Islamic conquests between 632 and 750 AD.
+These years saw the religion and culture of Islam, as well as the Arabic language, erupt from the Arabian Peninsula to spread across an area far larger than that of the Roman Empire at its greatest extent.
 It also saw the abrupt collapse of the Persian Empire, as well as the permanent withdrawal of the Romano-Byzantine Empire and its associated cultures, along with Christianity as a ruling faith, from the Middle East and North Africa.

 Read an extract of The Great Islamic Conquests AD 632–750